-The Working Capitol, Two locations in Keong Saik Road and Robinson Road.
+The Working Capitol, various locations including Keong Saik Road and Robinson Road

-The Co, Locations at 75 High Street and 99 Duxton.
+The Co, various locations including High Street and Duxton Road

 Hands up if you’re a working parent struggling to get the job done.
 Singapore’s first family-friendly co-working space is a godsend for harried mums and dads.
 The swish set-up includes child-minding and learning facilities alongside varied work areas for different levels of privacy.
 Everything you need is here for a fruitful day of work: private offices here for meetings and client calls, a sunny deck for socialising with like-minded parents, and a kitchenette with drinks and snacks.
 As for the little ones, there’s plenty to do, with painting and sensory play amongst the many activities provided.